 History offers several co-convened undergraduate/graduate-level courses of interest to majors, for which you can earn honors credit -- look for HIST 4XX-5XX courses and talk to the instructor about enrolling in the 500-level section.

 **Remember: you need to complete HIST 498/496H: Senior Capstone before you sign up for the one-year HIST 498H: Honors Thesis.
 Honors students are advised to complete the senior capstone in their junior year.

 The Honors College offers honors credits in the five study abroad programs that they sponsor.
 You can also earn history credits on almost any accredited study abroad program.
 Consider taking advantage of this terrific opportunity to travel while you earn credit towards graduation and your major!

 HIST 498H: Honors Thesis in History

 HIST 498/HIST 496H = Senior Capstone, a History Major Requirement

 **Before you sign up for the honors thesis, you must complete the senior capstone course successfully.**

 To graduate with Honors in History, you must complete an honors thesis.
-A recent History honors graduate (who's now in a History PhD program) created An essential "how to" guide for the honors thesis in History -- you should definitely read this!
+A History honors graduate (who's now in a History PhD program) created An essential "how to" guide for the honors thesis in History -- you should definitely read this!

 You must also complete and submit the Honors Thesis Prospectus (link included on this site) at the end of the semester prior to beginning the thesis.